 FinCEN Renews and Expands Real Estate Geographic Targeting Orders

-The Financial Crimes Enforcement Network (FinCEN) on April 24 renewed and once again expanded its Geographic Targeting Orders (GTOs) that require U.S. title insurance companies to identify the natural persons behind shell companies used in non-financed purchases of residential real estate.
+On Oct.
+26, the Financial Crimes Enforcement Network (FinCEN) renewed and once again expanded its Geographic Targeting Orders (GTOs) that require U.S. title insurance companies to identify the natural persons behind shell companies used in non-financed purchases of residential real estate.

 FinCEN, working in conjunction with our law enforcement partners, identified additional regions that present greater risks for illicit finance activity through non-financed purchases of residential real estate.

-The expanded geographic coverage of the GTOs now includes Litchfield County in Connecticut and Adams, Arapahoe, Clear Creek, Denver, Douglas, Eagle, Elbert, El Paso, Fremont, Jefferson, Mesa, Pitkin, Pueblo, and Summit counties in Colorado.
-The effective period of the GTOs for purchases in these newly added areas begins on May 24, 2023.
+The expanded geographic coverage of the GTOs now includes counties encompassing the Texas cities of Houston and Laredo.
+The effective period of the GTOs for purchases in these newly added areas begins on Nov.
+25, 2022.

 FinCEN renewed the GTOs that cover certain counties within the following major U.S. metropolitan areas: